 Configuring Global Retention Settings

-You can configure global retention settings to specify for how long the following data must be retained in the configuration database:
+You can configure global retention settings to specify for how long the following data will be retained by Veeam Backup for AWS:

 Configuring Retention Settings for Obsolete Snapshots and Replicas